AEW News: Another Top Star Injured, Major ‘All Out’ Match Could Be In Jeopardy

 Yesterday, The Inquisitr reported that Jon Moxley — who was set to face Kenny Omega in a highly anticipated main event — is out due to an elbow industry.
 He will be replaced by a big name in Pac (formerly Neville in WWE), but the injury brings a halt to a storyline that’s been built up for months.

-The latest industry could also impact a match and a storyline that’s been built up since the company’s inception.
+The latest injury could also impact a match and a storyline that’s been built up since the company’s inception.
 Citing Dave Meltzer of the Wrestling Observer Newsletter, WrestleTalk reports that Rey Fenix reportedly suffered a leg injury at a Big Time Wrestling show.

 The injury took place during a tag team match, which saw him team with his Lucha Brothers cohort Pentagon Jr. to take on Juventud Guerrera and Teddy Hart.
 According to the report, he had to call for medical assistance during the match and was subsequently taken to the back for treatment.